ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 Deploying a solution across multiple regions comes with the following benefits:
 - Improve latency for end-users - speed is the key, the closer your backend origin is to end-users, the better the experience for users and the faster.
 - Disaster recovery - when the active region fails, then you have a backup region to recover quickly.
 - Business requirements - in some cases you need to store data in distinct regions, separated by several hundreds of kilometers.
-Therefore, those in such case you have have to store data in multiple regions.
+Therefore, those in such case have to store data in multiple regions.

 ### Multi-zones within regions architectures